 We have a boys’ room, a girls’ room, and our master bedroom.

 In the boys’ room there is currently a bunk bed.
+We use mattresses from Saatva because they are extremely comfortable and eco-friendly.
+Read about how to choose a mattress for your child in this post.
 My oldest who is eight years old sleeps on the top, and my youngest two boys, who are four and two sleep on the bottom.
 They actually prefer to sleep next to each other, and it works out well.
 We will soon get creative with their beds when my youngest needs his own sleeping space by adding a trundle bed under the bunk.

 My oldest daughter who is six, currently has a room to herself.
 She has a full sized bed.
 Our youngest, who is 11 months, still sleeps in our room, and will until she is two years old.
 We have a Pack n Play for her in our room.
 When she is two, she will move to the girls’ room.
 She will most likely start out sharing the full size bed with my oldest daughter, and then get her own bed as she gets older.